tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/04/how-to-fix-permission-troubles.md

 3. `/wp-content/plugins/ip-geo-block/ip-geo-api/`

 The 3rd one is not recommended because at every time this plugin updates, files in its directory will be removed.
-So when you meet "Unable to write" message or find your dabase directory is the 3rd of the above, you should download `ip-geo-api` from [Github][GitGeoAPI] and upload it to 1. or 2 with proper permission.
+So unfortunately when you meet the above error message or find your dabase directory is the 3rd one, you should download `ip-geo-api` from [Github][GitGeoAPI] and upload it to 1. or 2 with proper permission.

+Also please refer to the document
+"<a href='https://codex.wordpress.org/Hardening_WordPress#Core_Directories_.2F_Files' title='Hardening WordPress &laquo; WordPress Codex'>Hardening WordPress</a>"
+to set the proper permission.

 ### Force to load WP core ###